 If you’ve outgrown your current home, should you renovate or look for a new house?

 Deciding whether to stay or go is always hard.
-In order to properly make a decision (and not regret your choice), it’s important to 1.) analyze your current situation and 2.) look at the alternatives.
+In order to properly make a decision, it’s important to 1.) analyze your current situation and 2.) look at the alternatives.

 To Stay and Renovate:

 Putting your home on the selling block is a big decision.
 So before you invite strangers to get all up in your space, ask yourself the following questions first: (new paragraph) Can I renovate my house?
 Would this be enough to make my home livable?
 Is it possible to make these changes?
 Can I afford to make these changes? and Will the potential increase in home value outweigh the costs of renovating my house?

 The first consideration is how bad is it?
 How much would you have to change in order to satisfy your needs.
 Is your lot big enough for an addition?
 Will your foundation be able to handle the weight of an extra floor?
 Does the tired look of your home require a major overhaul?
 Will the renovations add value to your home?
 After planning out the changes you’d like to make, speak to professional renovators to get quotes for each one.

 Next, depending on the complexity of the project, you have to decide if it’s worthwhile for you and your family to temporarily live in a construction zone.
 Renovations could take several weeks or even months, which may not be feasible in your particular situation.

 Finally, you have to weigh your options to determine what makes the most financial sense.
 Making renovations instead of moving can be affordable, even if you don’t have any extra cash lying around.

 By refinancing or using some of your home equity to front the costs, you can renovate your house without breaking the bank.
 For example, if you take out a home equity line of credit (HELOC), you can access money as needed for each stage of your renovation and only pay interest on the amount you use.
 This line of credit is then covered by your home equity.